he Historian is rife with incredible coincidences and unbelievable plot twists,

 remember drinking Amnesia, but he forgets everything about Romania.
 Why exactly is Dracula doing this?

-Apparently Dracula is frustrated that no one can figure out how to find his tomb and become his
+Apparently Dracula is frustrated that no one can figure out how to find his tomb (because he makes them drink Amnesia as soon as they get a clue) and become his

 librarian, so he appears at the college where Rossi works and abducts him.
 When Rossi wakes up in the tomb, Dracula confesses